Didier Sénac

-Didier Sénac (born 2 October 1958 in Saint-Denis, Seine-Saint-Denis) is a French former footballer who played as a defender.
+Didier Sénac (born 2 October 1958) is a French former footballer who played as a defender.
 He obtained three international caps for the France national team during the early 1980s.
 A player of RC Lens (1977–1988), he was a member of the France national team that won the gold medal at the 1984 Summer Olympics in Los Angeles, California.